WanderingCat27/devdynasty-game/docs/GameEngine/GameEngineSubSections/drawing-graphics.md

 ## Painting an image to the JPanel

 A `GraphicsHandler` class instance is passed into the `draw` method of every class, and is used to paint an image to the engine's backing JPanel.
-The engine sets up the `GraphicsHandler` class instance on creation, and from that point on it can be used in any `draw` method in any class that needs it.
+The engine sets up the `GraphicsHandler` class instance on creation, and from that point on it is passed down the chain so that it can be used in any `draw` method in any class that needs to render graphics.

 The `GraphicsHandler` class has many methods, but the following methods are the most commonly used:
 - **drawRectangle** -- draws a hollow rectangle to the screen, can optionally set border color and border thickness